Meghan says the royals let her down during her pregnancy. Here’s how they could have helped.

 Family and friends, she added, can do their part by simply asking how the person is doing.
 “This should be a normal part of the conversation.”

-If your loved one says they are struggling or having thoughts of suicide, you should be ready to suggest coping tools, and mental health resources or professionals.
+If your loved one says they are struggling or having thoughts of suicide, you should be prepared to suggest coping tools, and mental health resources or professionals.

 Meghan said Harry “cradled” her when she told him.
 At a public event not long after that, which Meghan said she insisted on attending because she couldn’t be left alone, she and Harry were photographed holding hands so tightly you could “see the whites of our knuckles.”